-If you upgrade ALM to 15.50 from an earlier verion with SSO enabled, to make sure SSO still works as expected, you should re-deploy the SSO components after the upgrade.
-For details, see Setting up SSO Authentication.
+If you upgrade ALM to 15.5 from an earlier verion with SSO enabled, to make sure SSO still works as expected, you should re-deploy the SSO components after the upgrade.
+For details, see Step 3: Deploy SSO components.

 Note: For CAC (Common Access Card) and SiteMinder authentication, see the ALM External Authentication Configuration Guide.

 ALM supports SSO via SAML 2.0 and acts as a service provider (SP) for SSO.
 Alternatively, it supports SSO via OpenID Connect (OIDC) and acts as a Relying Party (RP).
 You must implement a federation service to act as an identity provider (IdP) with federation protocol of SAML 2.0 or OIDC.

 - A user logs on to an application that can serve as the identity provider (IdP).

 - The user requests the access to an ALM resource.

 ALM sends an authentication request to the IdP to obtain the user information.
 With the user information, ALM attempts to locate a matching user for the IdP user in ALM and decides whether or not to grant the user the access to the ALM resource.